Apokyn Side Effects

 Note: This document contains side effect information about apomorphine.
 Some of the dosage forms listed on this page may not apply to the brand name Apokyn.

 Applies to apomorphine: subcutaneous solution

-In addition to its needed effects, some unwanted effects may be caused by apomorphine (the active ingredient contained in Apokyn).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, apomorphine (the active ingredient contained in Apokyn) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - seeing, hearing, or feeling things that are not there

 - sleepiness or unusual drowsiness